Inventrixx/HawaiianPigs/README.md

 # Hawaii Pig Visualization

 Hi there!
 Welcome to my Pig Visualization project, done with d3.js + React.
-It was my first time using d3 with react, and after a lot of reading and searching, I made this project based it was better for me and my experience.
+It was my first time using d3 with react, and after a lot of reading and searching, I made this project based on what was better for me and my experience.
 I'm going to explain a little bit how I did it.
 Hope you'll enjoy it!

 ## Interaction d3 and React